huggingface/transformers/src/transformers/models/mega/implementation-tasks.md

   * `MegaOutput`
 * To modify
   * ~~`MegaEmbeddings` - add optional token type embeddings  ~~
-  * `MegaLayer` - start with something like this for the combined encoder/decoder layer
+  * ~~`MegaLayer` - start with something like this for the combined encoder/decoder layer~~
     * There's also a nice handling of cross-attention already
     * If `output_attentions`, do we want self-attention or cross attention? both? (both)
+  * `MegaEncoder`: pass through multiple mega layers
+    * Might not be needed, but especially helps with using cached values between layers
+  * `MegaModel`: pass through the embeddings and encoder
     * Should also set it up to work with `inputs_embeds` so that we can pass token embeddings directly (helpful for explainability tooling like gradient-based attribution)
+    * Might need to name things like in the MegaLM class I used
   * `MegaPretrainedModel` - initialization, remove checkpointing (?)
 * Decoder stuff:
   * Probably untangle the incremental state in OG Mega to look more like the `forward` method in the auto-generated `MegaEncoder` (which is meant to be the stack of N encoder or decoder layers)